 Director of Development

-Jessica is an Autistic doctoral student in Communication and a master’s student in Bioethics at the University of Pittsburgh.
+Co-founder of PCAA, Jessica previously served as PCAA’s Director of Development.
 She holds a master’s degree in communication studies from Minnesota State University, Mankato.
 Her primary research interests lie in investigating the rhetorical and ethical constructions of disability in society.
 Her thesis, Proud to be Autistic: Metaphorical Construction and Salience of Cultural and Personal Identity in #StopCombatingMe, presents research on Autistic self-advocacy through a neurodiversity perspective.
 A firm believer in the value of Autistic culture, Jessica is also an advocate for Autistic rights, interested in creating sensory friendly spaces in educational settings, increasing access to IEPs for Autistic children in public schools, helping parents, teachers, and healthcare professionals better understand Autistic people, and reducing barriers to employment for Autistic adults.
 Heavily involved in Pittsburgh disability advocacy, Jess was recognized in 2016 as an Autistic Scholars Fellow by the Autistic Self Advocacy Network

 Eli is a vibrant Autistic young adult who has always had a passion for words.
 He graduated from the University of Pittsburgh, where he majored in English Writing and Sociology, and received a certificate in Gender, Sexuality, and Women’s Studies.
 During his undergraduate years, Eli co-founded the University of Pittsburgh’s SDA (Students for Disability Advocacy) organization.
 There, he held a board position for two years and helped organize, lead, and participate in a conference for disability studies.
 Eli has done other work within the disability community including leading a presentation regarding accessibility, speaking on several panels about his own experiences, and running a workshop to help others learn and hone self-advocacy skills.
 Eli enjoys exploring different artistic endeavors, most notably creative writing, photography (self-taught), and teaching himself how to beatbox.